chaoss/augur/Group12/docs/source/dependencies/amazon-aws-requirements.rst

 --------------------------------
 The following requirements must be met when creating your Amazon EC2 Instance for the installation of Augur:

-- Ubuntu Server 20.4 and up AMI
+- Ubuntu Server 20.4 or newer AMI
 - At least 30GB of storage space
 - At least 4GB of RAM